Power Levels

 Deckbuilding Considerations

 Some decks are constructed in such a way that they have interactions that over- or under-perform compared to the rest of the deck.
-For example, you have an Oona, Queen of the Fey Faerie focused deck that could fit in Low Power, but you also included a Demonic Consultation and Thassa's Oracle combo line, an overperforming combo that we restrict to Max Power decks only.
-Just because the combo is present, doesn’t mean the deck should play in Max Power, and taking out the combo is the correct course of action.
+For example, you have an Oona, Queen of the Fey Faerie focused deck that could fit in Low Power, but you also included a Demonic Consultation and Thassa's Oracle combo line, an overperforming combo that we restrict to cEDH only.
+Just because the combo is present, doesn’t mean the deck should play in the cEDH queue and taking out the combo is the correct course of action.
 Additionally, decks that are intended for play in a certain power level may have some of the building blocks for a power level but lack appropriate wincons, interaction, and consistency needed to perform at the power level it’s closest to.
 In that case, tuning up so the deck as a whole is more in line with it’s closest power level is the logical thing to do.

 Power Levels FAQ